itsual/Tech-IQ/Neural Network/README.md

 2. **Cost Scales with Complexity**: A $10M model isn’t “better”—it’s just fit for specific tasks.
 3. **Think Long-Term**: Transformers future-proof generative AI but require infrastructure.

+Simplifying tech for decisive leadership.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/arockialiborious/) for real-talk AI insights.
 ---